 - fund reward points for customers who use our survey tool for feedback on the vendors’ products

-The great thing about a channel incentive program is that your vendor partners can benefit from it too!
+The great thing about a channel incentive company is that your vendor partners can benefit from it too!
 When our clients team up with their suppliers, it often increases the program’s value for everyone involved.

 Remember your channel incentive program should be fun and exciting!